-In addition to the core curriculum, students will choose four "options" to study during years 10 and 11, leading to GCSE, BTEC or an equivalent qualification.
+In addition to the core curriculum, students will choose three option subjects to study during years 10 and 11, leading to GCSE, BTEC or an equivalent qualification.
 It is important that the choices made will not restrict the student in years to come in terms of sixth form, college or university entry, or employment and training possibilities.